 The Department of Science and Technology has invited proposals to study appropriate intervention of yoga and meditation in fighting COVID-19 and similar kinds of viruses.

-Teams of scientists, clinicians and experienced practitioners of yoga and meditation who have a proven track record in the field of yoga and meditation research are being encouraged to submit concept notes on the proposal.
+Teams of scientists, clinicians and experienced yoga and meditation practitioners with a proven track record in the field of yoga and meditation research are encouraged to submit concept notes on the proposal.

 The proposals have been invited under the Science and Technology of Yoga and Meditation (SATYAM) program of the DST, a department under the Ministry of Science and Technology.